-- 101. Which of the following statements about the way markets allocate resources is most accurate from society's perspective?

-- A. The market always allocates resources in the best way.

-- B. The market may allocate resources in a way that is not in society's best interest.

-- C. Resource allocation by markets may not be perfect, but it is always better than government allocation of resources.

-- D Markets always fail to allocate resources properly, so we must rely on the government to determine the . proper use of our resources.

-- 102. The bottom 80 percent of the families in the United States receive approximately \\\\\ percent of total income.

-- A. 10

-- B. 20

-- C. 50

-- D. 90

-- 103. The theory of how to grow GDP is

-- A. An equity concept while the theory of how to divide GDP is an equity concept.

-- B. An equity concept while the theory of how to divide GDP is an efficiency concept.

-- C. An efficiency concept while the theory of how to divide GDP is an equity concept.

-- D. An efficiency concept while the theory of how to divide GDP is an efficiency concept.

-- 104. Income inequality is greatest in
+moone mequality toride to be greatest in

-- A. Poorest countries.

-- B. Middle-income countries.
+A. Poorest countries.
+B. Middle-income countries.

-- C. Richest countries.
+C. Richest countries.

-- D. None of the choices are correct.

-- 105.A country that increased its literacy rate and thereby its average human capital would probably

-- A. Increase GDP but not equity.

-- B. Increase GDP and increase equity.

-- C. Increase GDP and decrease equity.

-- D. None of the choices are correct.

-- 106.A rich country that opened its borders to trade with a poor country would cause in the long run

-- A. Increased GDP for the rich country but not the poor country.

-- B. Increased GDP for the rich country and the poor country.

-- C. Increased GDP for the poor country but not the rich country.

-- D. None of the choices are correct.

-- 107. A rich country that opened its borders to trade with a poor country would cause in the long run

-- A. More equitable distribution of income GDP for the rich country but not the poor country.

-- B. More equitable distribution of income GDP for the poor country but not the rich country.

-- C. More equitable distribution of income GDP for the rich country and the poor country.

-- D. None of the choices are correct.
+D. None of the choices are correct.

-- 108.As of 2010, to be in the top quintile for income distribution in the United States, a family needed in income at least

-- A. \$52,000.

-- B. \$85,000.

-- C. \$102,000.

-- D. \$114,000.

-- 109.As of 2010, to be in the bottom quintile for income distribution in the United States, a family needed in income no more than

-- A. \$15,000.

-- B. \$21,000.

-- C. \$27,000.

-- D. \$35,000.
+105. A country that increased its literacy rate and thereby its average human capital would probably A. Decrease GDP. В. Increase GDP.
+C. Have not impact on GDP.
+D. None of the choices are correct.
+106. A rich country that opened its borders to trade with a poor country would cause in the long run A. Increased GDP for the rich country but not the poor country.
+B. Increased GDP for the rich country and the poor country.
+C. Increased GDP for the poor country but not the rich country.
+D. None of the choices are correct.
+107. A rich country that opened its borders to trade with a poor country would cause in the long run A. More equitable distribution of income GDP for the rich country but not the poor country.
+B. More equitable distribution of income GDP for the poor country but not the rich country.
+C. More equitable distribution of income GDP for the rich country and the poor country.
+D. None of the choices are correct.
+108. As of 2013, to be in the top quintile for income distribution in the United States, a family needed in income at least A. \$52,000.
+B. \$85,000.
+C. \$106,000.
+D. \$140,000.
+109. As of 2010, to be in the bottom quintile for income distribution in the United States, a family needed in income no more than A. \$15,000.
+B. \$21,000.
+C. \$27,000.
+D. \$35,000.
+110. As of 2010, for income distribution in the United States, the minimum family earnings in the top quintile were